Fernelly Castillo

 Fernelly Alfonso Castillo Barona (born 5 August 1988) is a former footballer who is last known to have played as a defender or midfielder for Unión Tarapoto.
-Born in Colombia, he was a Equatorial Guinea international.
+Born in Colombia, he was an Equatorial Guinea international.

 Career

 Before the 2016 season, Castillo signed for Peruvian second tier side Unión Tarapoto, where he made one league appearance and scored 0 goals.
 On 15 May 2016, he debuted for Unión Tarapoto during a 1-3 loss to Los Caimanes.